 It’s amazing how the actions that we take can influence those around us.

-On her book, The Art of Gathering: How We Meeting and Why it Matters:
+On her book, The Art of Gathering: How We Meet and Why it Matters:

 Priya was born in Zimbabwe, coming from a mixed family with an Indian mother and a White-American father.